Special Educational Needs and Disability & English as an Additional Language

 - Specialist resources are provided for a range of needs across a variety of subjects.

-- The school has provided a specific classroom for students with medical requirements during lunch and break times.
+- The school has provided a specific classroom for children with medical requirements during lunch and break times.

 - Teachers are well informed of students’ individual needs including medical conditions and associated learning requirements as agreed with the individual.

-- All students with medical needs and, or disabilities have a key worker in school.
+- All children with medical needs and, or disabilities have a key worker in school.

 2. HOW DO WE IDENTIFY CHILDREN WITH SEND?